KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-setup/index.md

 ## Set up kde-builder

-Before setting it up, you will need some free disk space.
-Budget 50 GB of storage space for KDE Frameworks + KDE Plasma, and 10-30 GB more for some apps as well.
+Before setting things up, you will need to make sure you have some free disk space. `kde-builder` itself is a very lightweight tool, but downloading the source code of lots of software, generating build artifacts during compilation, and installing the necessary files takes space.

+If you plan on [building an application](/docs/getting-started/building/kde-builder-compile#application) or on following our [Kirigami tutorial](/docs/getting-started/kirigami), you should allocate at least 15 GB of storage space.

+If you plan on [building Plasma Desktop](/docs/getting-started/building/kde-builder-compile#plasma), you should allocate at least 50 GB of storage space.

+If you cannot afford this storage, you might want to consider [building projects manually](/docs/getting-started/building/cmake-build) or with [distrobox](/docs/getting-started/building/containers-distrobox).

 Then run the following:

 ```bash
 cd ~